 Make sure you understand the process and how long each step will take.
 Does the timeline match your plans?
-Who needs to approve the loan inside the lender’s organization?
+Who needs to approve the loan inside (or outside) the lender’s organization?
 What is the typical approval timeline and what issues might cause delays?

 - Do you work alone or are you part of a lending team?